FelicityPictures/Maze-Final-Project/README.md

-         Continued working on BossTile so it could check on inventory Spent a really long time on PuzzleTileGame -- the sliding thing thing works now Continue implementing PuzzleTileGame so it is compatible with the rest of the Puzzles
+         Continued working on BossTile so it could check on inventory Spent a really long time on PuzzleTileGame -- the sliding thing thing works now Continue implementing PuzzleTileGame so it is compatible with the rest of the Puzzles 6/9/15: Displays a screen when the puzzle is true Determined which doors contains a puzzle
+         Will work on Boss Game this weekend

 What do we have as of 6/1?
 INSTRUCTIONS: Look at Maze_Final_Project.pde (for bordered map) and PuzzleTileGame.pde (for Puzzle Tile game).
 Not much progress, but should be able to compile.
 Not much :/ much but we have loaded a nice map, and we are beginning the games.
 More progress will come this week.